JavierSada/MathPython/README.md

 # MathPython

-Just practicing Python with Math problems
+Just Practicing Python with some simple math problems